oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

   - Set up the operator and a namespace for the domain.
   - Download a WebLogic Deploy Tool ZIP installation.
-  - Deploy a domain _without_ common mounts.
+  - Deploy a domain _without_ auxiliary images.

 - Second, shut down the domain and wait for its pods to exit.
   - You can use the `wl-pod-wait.sh` script to wait.